telerik/reporting-docs/getting-started/about-telerik-reporting.md

 ---
 title: About Telerik Reporting
-page_title: About Telerik Reporting
+page_title: General Information on Starting with Telerik Reporting
-description: "Learn more about the concepts and logic behind Telerik Reporting."
+description: "Learn more about the concepts and logic behind Telerik Reporting.
+Get general knowledge on how to create reports, how to preview them and how to connect to data."
 slug: on-telerik-reporting
 tags: telerik, reporting, basic, concepts, explanations, logic
 published: True